sun-umn/PyGRANSO/README.md

 ## Acknowledgements

-We would like to thank [Frank E. Curtis](https://coral.ise.lehigh.edu/frankecurtis/) and [Michael L. Overton](https://cs.nyu.edu/~overton/) for developing the [GRANSO](http://www.timmitchell.com/software/GRANSO) package.
+We would like to thank [Frank E. Curtis](https://coral.ise.lehigh.edu/frankecurtis/) and [Michael L. Overton](https://cs.nyu.edu/~overton/) for their involvement in creating the BFGS-SQP algorithm that is implemented in the software package [GRANSO](http://www.timmitchell.com/software/GRANSO).
 This work was supported by UMII Seed Grant Program and NSF CMMI 2038403.

 ## Citation